blainehansen/ts-thin-ql/README.md

-# thin-ql - making crud servers disappear
+# thin-ql - making crud api's disappear

 **WARNING! :warning: :construction: This library is still being built, don't attempt to use it for anything! :construction: :warning:**